 The University of Minnesota is starting a study that will help MDH verify the information in the guidance and update it, if necessary, based on new information.
 Researchers will sample water in buildings that have been shut down and determine how effective flushing is in improving water quality and safety.
 This unique research opportunity will help protect Minnesotans from pathogens like Legionella now and into the future.

-To maintain water quality, many community public water systems are continuing normal flushing programs.
+To maintain water quality in the distribution system, MDH recommends that a flushing program be maintained.
+Lower water use in many buildings may result in stagnant water and a loss of quality.
+Most community public water systems are continuing normal flushing programs.
 However, some communities are suspending or altering their flushing program to reduce chemical use, reduce maintenance created by flushing activities (main breaks, hydrant repairs), or deal with staffing issues.

 As always, it’s important to notify building owners and customers prior to distribution flushing so they are aware of potential water quality changes and know to flush their own building plumbing after distribution flushing.